Manan-1226/Manan-1226/README.md

 - 👋 Hi, I’m @Manan-1226
-- 👀 I’m interested in App Development and Data Analytics.
+- 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning iOS.
-- 💞️ I’m looking to collaborate on Swift and iOS related projects.
 - 📫 You can contact me at "linkedin.com/in/manan-rastogi".

 <!---